 How do I sharpen a Luxator?

 A special sharpening stone is available, suitable for all Luxator instruments from 1mm periotomes to Forte.
 To sharpen a periotome, place the concave surface of the tip of the blade on the sharpening stone and stroke away.
 Lift the blade after each stroke and repeat until the blad is sharp.
 The stone should always be lubricated with sharpening oil or water to avoid clogging of the surface with debris.
+To obtain optimal result, sharpen the instrument on a regular basis using a Luxator sharpening stone.
+Sharpen the instrument after thorough cleaning, before sterilization.

 Maintenance, cleaning and sterilisation of the Luxator extraction instruments?